GiuseppeMP/udemy-modern-react-with-redux/README.md

 Lets add two buttons to our comment component for the features: (Approve) (Reject).

 Lets create another component called ApprovalCard to keep those buttons.
-This new component show a text and offer to options, approve or reject.
+This new component show a text and offer two options: approve or reject.

+## lecture 34.
+Implementing an Approval Card.

+1. Create ApprovalCard.js file.
+2. Create a react component with card html from semantic-ui.com
+3. Add export to ApprovalCard component.
+4. Add import of ApprovalCard in index.js.
+5. Use ApprovalCard component bysides CommentDetail component.